jburgaya/2022_ecoli_commensal/README.md

 # Snakemake workflow for wg-GWAS on _E. coli_ commensal and BSI

-Bacterial wg-GWAS for the detection of E. coli BSI and commensal genetic determinants

-Snakemake workflow to reproduce the whole-genome (wg) GWAS analysis on the genetic determinants of *E. coli* bloodstream infections (BSI) and commensal isolates.
+Snakemake pipeline to reproduce the wg-GWAS analysis on the genetic determinants of *E. coli* bloodstream infections (BSI) and commensal isolates.
+Users wishing to replicate this study should place the data containig the phenotype and covariates within the 'rgb(data/) directory.

 ## Input genomes
 The input assemblies can be found under the following bioproject accessions: